 Socialization and training are essential for all dogs, including Cane Corso breeds.
 Socialization involves exposing your dog to different people, places, and situations to improve their confidence and reduce anxiety and fear.

 Training involves teaching your dog basic obedience commands, such as sit, stay, come, and heel, which can help establish boundaries, build trust and respect, and promote self-control.
+Read here to know the reasons why your Cane Corso ignores your commands.

 Both socialization and training can help improve your Cane Corso’s behavior and reduce anxiety, as they will learn to adapt to different environments and obey your commands.
 You can enroll your Cane Corso in obedience classes or hire a professional dog trainer to help with socialization and training.